RADar-AZDelta/Rabbit-in-a-Blender/README.md

    2. Go to SQL **server** instance (not database)
    3. Under settings, make sure "Support only Microsoft Entra authentication for this server" is **NOT** checked.
    4. You might need to [scale up](https://learn.microsoft.com/en-us/azure/azure-sql/database/scale-resources?view=azuresql) the number of max vCores to speed up for instance the import of the vocabularies.
+   5. You need to use the same database catalog for omop, work, dqd and achilles.
+Because of the following limitation: To change database context to a different database in Azure SQL Database, you must create a new connection to that database. (see [T-SQL differences between SQL Server and Azure SQL Database](https://learn.microsoft.com/en-us/azure/azure-sql/database/transact-sql-tsql-differences-sql-server?view=azuresql)).
+So the omop_database_catalog, work_database_catalog, dqd_database_catalog and achilles_database_catalog must have the same value in the riab.ini!

 ![image](https://github.com/RADar-AZDelta/Rabbit-in-a-Blender/assets/1187178/1ac67835-b467-4278-8c9a-171af0a98aa8)